Taos Plaza, Then and Now

 Taos Plaza is the Heart of Taos.
-Locals gather for Taos Plaza Live concerts, May through October and visitors enjoy the shops and galleries that surround the Plaza all year long.
+This is the center of the Taos Historic District where locals gather for Taos Plaza Live concerts, May through October and visitors enjoy the shops and galleries that surround the Plaza all year long.

 Don Fernando de Taos Plaza was settled by the Spanish colonists more than 300 years ago and still retains its original shape.
 The plaza was built for defense; windows and doors faced into the plaza and the limited entrances could be barricaded.
 The D.H.
 Lawrence paintings in Hotel La Fonda were "banned in London" because of their erotic nature.
 On display at the Old County Courthouse are the Depression-era murals by early Taos artists.